20 days Hanoi to Siem Reap

 Day 1 – Hanoi, Vietnam:

-Today you will visit the Hoa Lo Prison and learn about Vietnam’s history.
+After your briefing you will pay a visit the Hoa Lo Prison and learn about Vietnam’s history.
 This was a prison used by North Vietnam and the Viet Cong communists, for U.S. prisoners during the Vietnam War.
 After, you will head over to Hoan Kiem lake with its temple in the centre.
-You can walk around the lake, watching the locals play games on the wide streets built by the French in the historical center of Hanoi.
+You can walk around the lake, watching the locals play games on the wide streets built by the French in the historical centre of Hanoi.

 If you’re hungry, you can grab lunch at Old Quarter Street followed by a free afternoon to explore Hanoi’s narrow streets and practise crossing the road like a local.